deeplearning4j/deeplearning4j/troubleshootingneuralnets.md

 ## Gradient Normalization

 When training a neural network, it can sometimes be helpful to apply gradient normalization, to avoid the gradients being too large (the so-called exploding gradient problem, common in recurrent neural networks) or too small.
 This can be applied using the .gradientNormalization(GradientNormalization) and .gradientNormalizationThreshould(double) methods.
-See [this, for more details](https://github.com/deeplearning4j/deeplearning4j/blob/master/deeplearning4j-core/src/main/java/org/deeplearning4j/nn/conf/GradientNormalization.java).

 ## Recurrent Neural Networks: Truncated Backpropagation through Time